developmentseed/osm-seed/README.md

 docker network create osm_network

 ```

- And then follow the README files in each container folder.
+And then follow the README file in each container folder.